Resume vs CV: Which One Do You Need?

 GetNewResume analyzes the job description to identify exactly which skills the employer prioritizes.
 It then restructures your resume to lead with those skills and weaves them naturally through your experience bullets — no keyword stuffing, no fabrication.
 You see every change and the reasoning behind it.

-"So I ended up keeping both documents.
-My CV for any academic consulting gigs or research collaborations — that's still like eight pages and honestly I'm proud of it.
+"I ended up keeping both documents.
+My CV for academic consulting gigs and research collaborations — that's still eight pages and honestly I'm proud of it.
 And then a totally separate resume for industry product roles.
 Two pages, metrics-heavy, no publications section.
-The PM role at the biotech company that hired me?
+The company that hired me?
 They told me later that my resume stood out because I led with product launch metrics, not my PhD.
 They didn't care about my dissertation.
 They cared that I shipped a product that reduced testing time by 40%."

 Frequently Asked Questions